 Only students who have been authorized or who are required to reside off campus by the Director of Housing Assignments or the Director's designee may do so.
 Students should not make deposits or sign leases until they receive written notice from the housing assignments director that they are authorized or required to reside off campus.
+The University will not be liable or responsible for any contractual arrangements or agreement into which a student without authorization to live off campus has entered, such as a lease agreement for off-campus housing.
 The Office of Housing and Residential Experience maintains an off-campus referral service (https://offcampushousing.vanderbilt.edu/).